ZachStults/Zach-Bluestamp-Project/index.md

 ﻿# Sun Following Solar Panel Phone Charger
 My goal is to make a solar panel capable of charging my phone.
-In order to maximize the 0utput of the panel, it will be able to follow the sun as it moves throughout the sky.
+In order to maximize the output of the panel, it will be able to follow the sun as it moves throughout the sky.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|